-Purslane (Portulaca oleracea) is an annual succulent in the family Portulacaceae.
+Purslane (Portulaca umbraticola) is an annual succulent in the family Portulacaceae.
 Approximately forty cultivars are currently grown.
 Its specific epithet oleracea means "vegetable/herbal" in Latin and is a form of holeraceus.
 Also called little hogweed, pigweed, fatweed, and pusley, Purslane is popular for its nutritional and medicinal uses.
-Grown as an annual in zones 10-11, this drought tolerant succulent has small flowers that bloom in yellow, orange, white, or pink.
+Grown as a short-lived perennial in zones 10-11, this drought-tolerant succulent has small flowers that bloom in yellow, orange, white, or pink.
 Growing 4-8 inches tall with a width of 12-16 inches, this beautiful trailing succulent is perfect for spillers in containers, hanging baskets or as ground cover.
 Blooms best when planted in full sun.

 Portulaca is an annual, but can re-seed.
 Although not nearly as invasive as its purslane relative, an ornamental portulaca often pops up somewhere in the landscape.

 Purslane plants are extremely easy to grow.
 In fact, you may have already seen them popping up in your flower or vegetable gardens.
 This drought tolerant succulent is not picky about soil as long as it is well drained.
 Plant it in an area that will get full sun and lots of heat such as near a sidewalk, brick wall or in a container.
 Space the plants 8-10 inches apart and mulch around the base to control spreading.
 Water occasionally during dry conditions.